Lions–Packers rivalry

-The rivalry is particularly important to football fans in the state of Michigan, and particularly the Upper Peninsula.
-Fans from the west of the peninsula tend to root for the Packers, whereas fans from the east of the peninsula, as well as the rest of Michigan's Lower Peninsula, tend to root for the Lions.
+The rivalry is significant to football fans in the state of Michigan, and particularly the Upper Peninsula.
+Fans from the west of the peninsula tend to support the Packers, whereas fans from the east of the peninsula, as well as the rest of Michigan's Lower Peninsula, tend to support the Lions.
 Because of this, within Michigan, the rivalry is often known as the Yooper Bowl.